-Procedure Explanation Illustration 23.
-Try the 'Lightning' button in the Camera's user interface.
-Note: Make sure you toggle on the camera again before you proceed.
+23. Try the 'Lightning' button in the Camera's user interface.Note: Make sure you toggle on the camera again before you proceed.
 This button will toggle off the 'scene camera' and enables the 'user camera' again.
 The DRS Window mouse functions work again once the scene camera is toggled off.
 Note: the mouse functions for translating and rotating the DRS window will not work when the camera is on.
 Let's create another object and the n start moving the camera.
-24. Click 'Scene' > 'Add Object' Change the name to 'Pillar', the Shape to 'Cube', the Color to 'Yellow' and click OK Now you have created a yellow cube which is located in the middle of your scene (the origin).
+1 24.
+Click 'Scene' > 'Add Object' Change the name to 'Pillar', the Shape to 'Cube', the Color to 'Yellow' and click OK Now you have created a yellow cube which is located in the middle of your scene (the origin).
 25. Drag the object 'Pillar' from the scene explorer section to the Data Flow Editor.
 A new Object module appears.
 Every object has its own module so you can manipulate them individually.
 26. Double-click the 'Pillar' module.
 Change the Translation Offset X to '2' and the Z to '-5' This will move the object.
-Now let's start moving the camera.
-27. Open the user interface of the Generator.
+Now let's start moving the camera. - 27.
+Open the user interface of the Generator.
 Type in Channel 3: 'TIME0.1' and press 'Enter'.
 Now we have created a signal that increases over time (+ 0.1 for every second).
 With this signal, we are going to control the camera motion.
-28. Create a connection between the Generator module and the Camera module.
-29. Open the Connection Editor for this connection and create a connection between Channel 3 of the Generator and the Camera PosZ.
-Now the camera will move in the Z direction according to the output of Channel 3 of the Generator.
-Notice that in your DRS Window the objects are far away, almost out of sight.
-This is because TIME has been increasing since you have clicked 'play' in the Generator module's user interface ction Editor merator Channels 30.
-Click the reset-button inside the Generator module's user interface.Image: a constraint of the second secon This will reset the 'TIME' to '0'.
+Generator Channels SIN(TIME) COS(TIME) TIME0.1 28.
+Create a connection between the Generator module and the Camera module.
+29. Open the Connection Editor for this connection, and create a connection between Channel 3 of the Generator and the Camera PosZ.
+Now the camera will move in the Z- direction according to the output of Channel 3 of the Generator.
+Notice that in you DRS Window the objects are far away, almost out of sight.
+This is because TIME has been increasing since you have clicked 'play' in the Generator module's user interface. -ction Editor merator Channel1 Channel2 Channel2 Channel4 Channel5 Channel5 Channel5 Channel5 Channel5 Channel6 Channel6 Channel6 Channel7 Channel7 Channel8 Ch 30.
+Click the reset-button inside the Generator module's user interface.Image: a click of the set of the This will reset the 'TIME' to '0'.
 Because the Generator is still playing, 'TIME' immediately starts to increase again, which means that the camera immediately starts to move in the Z-direction.
 In other words, the camera is slowly moving backwards.